Alisa411/Alisa411/README.md

 - 👯 I’m looking to collaborate with other students interested in bioinformatics
 - 🤔 I’m looking for help with python and bash
 - 💬 Ask me about
 > what I like the most.
-And I will answer
+And I will answer - sleeeeep
 - 📫 How to reach me: afedorenko00@gmail.com
 - ⚡ Fun fact: I'm **allergic** on cats (not fun fact but it'll protect me) -->